The hidden cost of our holidays

-For many, the summer holidays are the highlight of the year.
-Finally ... freedom, sunshine and new places to discover.
-An extended trip is what many of us work towards the whole year long.
-Although most of us like to really go all out for our holidays, the majority of us still want to get value for money.
+The days are slowly getting shorter and cooler.
+The autumn holidays are just around the corner.
+For many, this is one more chance to jet off to sunnier climes before winter sets in.
+Even though we want to really enjoy ourselves on holiday, most of us still want to get value for money.
 But does the price of our holidays really cover all the costs we generate?
-A rhetorical question; our climate pays the price, especially for flying.
-A flight to Mallorca for CHF 50 could never possibly factor in compensation for the approximately 1.4 tonnes of CO2 emissions generated.
+A rhetorical question; the environment pays the price, especially when it comes to flying.
+A flight to Mallorca for CHF 100 could never factor in compensation for the approximately 200 kg of CO2 emissions generated.

-The global average greenhouse gas footprint is six tonnes.
-Almost three times as much as the limit to stop the climate from continuing to heat up.
-If you add all the emissions from imported goods, i.e. emissions caused by the Swiss overseas, you get an average of 14 tonnes of CO2 emissions per capita per year for Switzerland.
+The global average for a greenhouse gas footprint, according to the Federal Office for the Environment (FOEN), is 6 tonnes.
+That’s almost three times as much as the limit to stop the climate from continuing to heat up.
+If you add to that all the emissions from imported goods, i.e. emissions caused by the Swiss overseas, you get an average of 14 tonnes of CO2 emissions per capita per year for Switzerland.

 Climate costs put prices into perspective

 Let’s take another popular travel destination: Palma de Mallorca.

 You can currently buy a one-way flight to Mallorca from around CHF 100.
 This generates roughly 210 kg of CO2 emissions.
 Instead of flying to the most popular Mediterranean island, you could take a trip to Lake Sempach on a warm autumn day, which would only involve 40 kg of CO2 by car.
 Or the Lorelei bathing islands on the Reuss delta – also known as the Swiss Caribbean – which would produce 30 kg of CO2.
 You can find more ideas and tips for holidays in Switzerland here.
 If you’d prefer a more active holiday, you can hop on your bike and climb the most beautiful mountain passes in Switzerland.